Legislative Framework for Record Retention Requirements

 However, a balance must often be struck between keeping documents for a sufficiently long period of time, so as to meet an employer’s legitimate business objectives, and not keeping those documents unnecessarily, which could give rise to a breach of data protection laws or otherwise create unnecessary risk.

 Note that employees are entitled to employment certificates (a document attesting that an individual was employed with the company and contains the duration of employment as well as job responsibilities) for thirty years after the end of employment.
-In order to preserve this information, it is advisable to keep the relevant documents (job description, information on the duration of employment) or a copy of an issued or pre-fabricated employment certificate for 30 years.
+In order to preserve this information, it is advisable to keep a copy of an issued or pre-fabricated employment certificate for 30 years.